 Baseline Data Collection

 All 54 NORC programs in New York completed the data collection step of Health Indicators, resulting in a database of 6,333 surveys on the health status and health risks of older adults living in communities with NORC programs.
 Drawn directly or modified from validated national and local surveys, the 75 survey questions were developed around the premise that, to advance successful aging in place, NORC programs must address three basic domains of healthy aging: access to health care; engagement in prevention, promotion, and wellness activities and services; and management of chronic conditions.

 From the baseline data, three major health issues emerged: heart disease, diabetes, and falls.
 Other highlights of the baseline survey are available.

 The Intervention Step

-The Health Indicators' intervention step is designed to help NORC programs improve the health of clients with heart disease or diabetes, or at risk for falls.
+The Health Indicators’ intervention step was designed to help NORC programs improve the health of clients with heart disease or diabetes, or at risk for falls.
 As community-based organizations with both social workers and nurses on staff, NORC programs are uniquely positioned at the intersection of self-care, medical care, and community care, and can use this positioning to standardize practice and improve health in the community.

-To guide participating programs, the Fund developed NORC Program standards of practice and measures for the three focal health issues of heart disease, diabetes, and falls.
+To guide participating programs, UHF developed NORC Program standards of practice and measures for the three focal health issues of heart disease, diabetes, and falls.
 These standards reflect best practices and clinical guidelines in self-care, medicine, and community supports that can be addressed by NORC programs, in five discrete areas:

 - Knowing and managing the relevant clinical measures;